storyfeet/bob_cards_elm/rules.md

     *(Note : Scrapping is much better than Discarding because the cards won't come back again)*

-* On Player Cards
+* On Character Cards

-    To use a Job on a *Player Card* you must Tap that *Player Card*.
+    To use a Job on a *Character Card* you must Tap it.
 That is rotate it by 90 degrees, to mark it as used.
-You may only use one job on a player card per round.
+You may only use one job on it per round.
 It will be Untapped again, at the start of each Round.

 * On Village Tiles